jiya-singhal/DevOps-Cloud-Notes/Microservices_Introduction.md

 * Ensures messages are not lost.
 * Examples →Kafka, RabbitMQ, AWS SQS.

-➡️ Analogy: Like a post office holding your letter until the receiver is ready.
+**Analogy: Like a post office holding your letter until the receiver is ready.**

 ---